Claw hand is a condition that causes curved or bent fingers. This makes the hand appear like the claw of an animal.

 What to Expect at Your Office Visit

-Your doctor or nurse will examine you, and closely look at your hands and feet.
+Your provider will examine you and look closely at your hands and feet.
 You will be asked questions about your medical history and symptoms.

 The following tests may be done to check for nerve damage: